 - Does form allows accessing pages without logging in?

-- is URL manipulation allows access to members only area of mail?
+- is URL manipulation allows access to the members-only area of mail?

 - is multiple accounts from the same IP but different browser allowed at the same time?

 - are cookies allowed? are they disabled or allowed to be edited?